 ASA Assessment: Complaints upheld

-which invited viewers to focus on his body.
+the picture, which invited viewers to focus on his body.
 We considered that the phrase WOW!
 WHAT A PACKAGE, in combination with the service information placed over the model's crotch, was a clear reference to male genitalia.
-Taking the image, strapline and
+Taking the image, strapline

 offence to some people.

 The ads must not appear again in the forms complained about.
 We told Lewis Oliver Estates Ltd not to portray men in a manner that objectified them and was likely to cause serious or widespread offence.

 A TV ad for Boost, an energy provider, seen in February 2018, promoted a prepayment energy smart meter.
 The ad began with a woman holding a torch whilst trying to turn on her light switch.
 The next scene featured an Asian man standing in a Kung Fu